Pseudouridine: Techniques in genome sequencing for pseudouridine

-Medical relevance of pseudouridine
+Medical relevance

 Pseudouridine exerts a subtle but significant influence on the nearby sugar-phosphate backbone and also enhances base stacking.
-These effects may underlie the biological role of most, but perhaps not all of the pseudouridine residues in RNA.
+These effects may underlie the biological role of most – but perhaps not all – of the pseudouridine residues in RNA.
 Certain genetic mutants lacking specific pseudouridine residues in tRNA or rRNA exhibit difficulties in translation, display slow growth rates, and fail to compete effectively with wild-type strains in mixed culture.
 Pseudouridine modifications are also implicated in human diseases such as mitochondrial myopathy and sideroblastic anemia (MLASA) and Dyskeratosis congenita.
 Dyskeratosis congenita and Hoyeraal-Hreidarsson syndrome are two rare inherited syndromes caused by mutations in DKC1, the gene encoding for the pseudouridine synthase dyskerin.
 Pseudouridines have been recognized as regulators of viral latency processes in human immunodeficiency virus (HIV) infections.
 Pseudouridylation has also been associated with the pathogenesis of maternally inherited diabetes and deafness (MIDD).
 In particular, a point mutation in a mitochondrial tRNA seems to prevent the pseudouridylation of one nucleotide, thus altering the tRNA tertiary structure.
 This may lead to higher tRNA instability, causing deficiencies in mitochondrial translation and respiration.

 Vaccines

 When pseudouridine is used in place of uridine in synthetic mRNA, the modified mRNA molecule arouses less response from Toll-like receptors, a part of the human immune system that would otherwise identify the mRNA as unwelcome.
 This makes pseudouridine useful in mRNA vaccines, including the mRNA COVID-19 vaccines.
-This property of pseudouridine was discovered by Katalin Karikó and Drew Weissman in 2005.
+This property of pseudouridine was discovered by Katalin Karikó and Drew Weissman in 2005, for which they shared the 2023 Nobel Prize in Physiology or Medicine.

 N1-Methylpseudouridine provides even less innate immune response than Ψ, as well as improving translation capacity.
 Both Pfizer-BioNTech and Moderna mRNA vaccines therefore use N1-Methylpseudouridine rather than Ψ.